 Share for Success

 Identify key channels like Slack, Sharepoint, internal communications, and social media to meet employees where they are every day.
-The #1 enemy of your ERG growth is siloing your communication efforts.
+The #1 enemy of your ERG growth is siloing your communications.

 Use your upper management champions to get your events and goals broadcast company-wide in town halls, quarterly reports, and even public shareholder meetings.